karuppiah7890/opensource/ideas/remote-pairing-tool/remote-pairing-tool.md

 9. [Jitsi](https://jitsi.org/jitsi-meet/) - Open Source Video conferencing.
 Has
 some desktop sharing solution too.
 Links - https://github.com/jitsi .
 Looks cool.
 Could learn from them, or reuse their components.
 Looks cool!
+8. [Around App](https://www.around.co/) - This just has screen sharing along with video.
+I don't think it has remote control of mouse and keyboard

 There might be more.
 I guess I'll do more of my research on it sooner or later.
 I also like to see the story behind services and tools, even though they may